foundry-vtt-community/wiki.js/setup/hosting/cloudflare-r2.md

   }
 ]
 ```
-Head to your Cloudflare account main page and create an R2 bucket.
-If you want to keep things simple just name it `foundry`.

 ### Create R2 API Tokens
 We need to create API tokens to access our R2 bucket via the S3 compatability API.